 Ok, so first off you probably want to know what Vital is.

-Vital is the new spectral warping wavetable synth, from the lab of Matt Tytel in Oakland, CA. For those of you who might not know, this isn’t Matt’s first time creating a synth.
+Vital Audio is the new spectral warping wavetable synth, from the lab of Matt Tytel in Oakland, CA. For those of you who might not know, this isn’t Matt’s first time creating a synth.
 He’s previously known for developing Helm – a semi-modular synth that was largely seen as one of the best freeware synths on the internet.

 Vital now has animated graphical displays, with everything moving in real-time so you can see how things work while you play with this visual synth.
 Adding an optimised drag-and-drop workflow to this mix, makes working on Vital intuitive & fun.
 You also get a smart preview of the modulation before committing so you can experiment without ruining your sound.